 Once you’re selected, you’ll be invited for a first call with someone from the Talent Acquisition team.
 If this is not the right timing or the right match, you’ll still hear from us via email.

-The screener process will take you through a series of calls with folks from Hiro.
-This is a good chance for you to get introduced and learn a bit more about operations here at Hiro.
+Our screener process includes one initial call and one technical challenge.
+This is a great chance for you to get introduced to the role and learn a bit more about operations here at Hiro.

 Even though we’ll do our best to tell you everything there is to know about the role and the company, we encourage you to ask us tough questions — here’s a great list of examples if you need some inspiration.

-If you’re new to crypto and want some resources to help prepare for the call, here’s yet another great list of resources.
+If you’re new to crypto and want some resources to help prepare for the call, here’s another useful list of resources.

 The first Hiro face you’ll see is someone from the Talent Acquisition team.
 This is a 30 minute call to talk about you and your experience, and give you the chance to ask us preliminary questions.
-We’ll be particularly interested in hearing more about your interests and why you’re curious in Hiro as a possible next step in your career.
+We’ll be particularly interested in hearing more about your interests and why you’re curious about Hiro being a possible next step in your career.

-The technical challenge is a 1 hour live coding exercise.
-This is the only time we’ll be asking you to code during the whole interview process.
+This technical challenge is conducted with one of Hiro's engineers.
+This is a 1-hour live coding exercise and is the only time we’ll be asking you to code during the interview process.

-You will share your screen and work on Coderpad, a web-based editor, to solve a problem that we will present to you using the programming language of your choice.
+You will be asked to work on a web-based editor, to solve a problem that we will present to you using the programming language of your choice.
 If you get stuck on syntax, or forget the API for a certain library, feel free to use Google like you normally would, and you can of course ask the interviewer any questions you like.